sam-sepiol1/dice-game/README.md

 ## Overview

 This is a simple dice game where players roll dice to achieve the highest score.
-The game can be played by 2 players and includes various features to enhance the gaming experience.
+The game can be played by 2 players.

 ## Installation